UPDATE: Woman arrested for 2017 CARTA chemical attack

 The suspect is described as a black female, light complexion, approximately 5'3-5'5 in height, wearing rubber gloves, hair net or scarf, blue short sleeve t-shirt and khaki pants.

-Members of the Violent Crimes Bureau are actively investigation this incident.
+Members of the Violent Crimes Bureau are actively investigating this incident.
 If you have any information that can help investigators call Chattanooga Police at 423-698-2525.

 READ MORE | What to do if you get a chemical burn

 Police described the suspect as a black female with a light complexion.
 She's 5’3 to 5’5 in height and was wearing rubber gloves, hair net or scarf, a blue short sleeve t-shirt, and khaki pants.

 Police say it happened outside of CARTA headquarters on Wilcox Boulevard around 7 a.m., as employees were walking into work.

 More than 15 Chattanooga Fire companies responded to the scene along with Hazmat crews, who shut down neighboring streets.

 Officials say the liquid used in the attack, has not yet been identified.
 Firefighters on the scene only determined it to be a non-life threatening substance.
 Authorities say the unknown liquid has been sent to the lab for further testing.